jolpica/jolpica-f1/docs/endpoints/circuits.md

 [← Documentation Home](/docs/README.md)
 # Circuits

-Returns list of circuits in alphabetical order by `circuitId`
+Returns a list of circuits in alphabetical order by `circuitId`

 **URL** : `/ergast/f1/circuits/`